HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-1 Series and Parallel Circuits.md

 #### Understanding Current and Voltage in Series and Parallel Circuits

 Imagine water flowing through pipes.
-That's a helpful way to visualize how current and voltage behave in electrical circuits.
-The key difference between series and parallel circuits lies in how these "pipes" are arranged, which dramatically affects how current and voltage are distributed.
+That's a helpful way to visualize how current and voltage are characterized in electrical circuits.
+The key difference between series and parallel circuits lies in how these "pipes" are arranged, which affects where current flows and how voltages are distributed.

+{{% captioned caption="Figure 1 – Series and Parallel Circuit Diagrams" %}}
 ![figure: Series circuit on the left, parallel circuit on the right.
 Both show three resistors R1, R2, R3.
 The series circuit has a single I_total arrow, the parallel circuit has I_total and individual I_1, I_2, and I_3 arrows.](../../../images/s1-1-parallel-series.svg)
+{{% /captioned %}}

 ##### Series Circuits (A Single Pipe):

-* **One Path:** In a series circuit, components like resistors are connected one after another, forming a single, continuous path for the current.
+* **One Path:** In a series circuit, components like resistors are connected one after another, forming a single, continuous loop in which current flows.
 Think of water flowing through a single pipe – it has to go through each section in turn.
 * **Constant Current:** Consequently, the *same amount of current* flows through every component in the series circuit.
 Just like the water flow is the same throughout the single pipe.
 * **Divided Voltage:** The total voltage supplied to the circuit is *divided* among the components.
 Each component "uses up" a portion of the total voltage.
+Each component will have an associated voltage drop across its two terminals.
+All of the voltage drops in the current loop will add up to zero.
 * **Applying Ohm's Law:** Since the current is the same throughout, the voltage drop across each component depends on its resistance ($E = I \times R$).
 Components with higher resistance will have larger voltage drops.
-* **Single Point of Failure:** If one component fails (like a break in the pipe), the entire circuit stops working.
+* **Single Point of Failure:** If one component fails by opening (infinite resistance, like a break in the pipe), then current flow will be interrupted and the entire circuit stops working.
 This is why old-style Christmas lights went dark when one bulb burned out.
+It is worth noting that a component could also fail by shorting (zero resistance), in which case the circuit would still work, but differently because the component would be effectively removed from the circuit.

 ##### Parallel Circuits (Multiple Pipes):

-* **Multiple Paths:** In a parallel circuit, components are connected side-by-side, providing *multiple paths* for the current.
+* **Multiple Paths:** In a parallel circuit, components are connected side-by-side, providing *multiple paths* for current flow.
 Think of water flowing through multiple pipes branching off from a main line.
 * **Constant Voltage:** The *voltage across each component is the same* as the voltage supplied to the circuit.
-Each resistor in the parallel circuit gets the full voltage.
+Each resistor in the parallel circuit has the full voltage applied across its two terminals.
 * **Divided Current:** The total current is *divided* among the different paths.
 The amount of current flowing through each path depends on the resistance of that path.
+The sum of the current in each branch will add to the total current flowing in the main trunk.

 > **Key Information:** *In a circuit of parallel resistors, the total current equals the sum of the currents through each branch.* {{< link id="G5B02" >}}